litmanovitziv/File-Handling/README.md

 hexedit tool
 ============
-In this task we will write our own version of hexedit for working with binary files.
+A version of hexedit for working with binary files.
-Write a program hexeditplus which receives a single command-line argument :
+The program hexeditplus receives a single command-line argument :
 ./hexeditplus filename
 The argument filename is the file get used for various operations, defined below.

-First, define a menu for the user with a number of predefined functions, to which we will add functions as we go.

-For example, the command line ./hexeditplus abc Will print :
+A menu is defined for the user :
 File: <file name>, choose action:
 1-Display
 2-Display(ascii)